It’s all over.

 The price is the very name of Jesus.

-Whatever American Christianity has become in this election isn’t of Jesus anymore, no matter how loud the preachers pound the pulpit or how many Scriptures they quote or how big the steeples become or how grand the display of showy faith it makes.
+Whatever American Christianity has become in this year isn’t of Jesus anymore, no matter how loud the preachers pound the pulpit or how many Scriptures they quote or how big the steeples become or how grand the display of showy faith it makes.

 God has left the building and good people are following quickly behind.

 I talk to these people every day.
 Many of them once called Christianity home.
 They are deeply faithful, incredibly sincere—and they aren’t stupid.
 They understand what’s happening here.
 They recognize that Jesus and this monstrosity are not made of the same stuff.
-They’ve seen the campaign unfold and they’ve watched the Church slowly but surely fall in line behind hatred in order to preserve itself.
+They’ve saw the campaign unfold and they watched the Church slowly but surely fall in line behind hatred in order to preserve itself.
 They seen it grow more and more comfortable closely aligning with malevolence in order to save its own skin, even if it meant camping out on the devil’s coattails.
 They are grieving and furious and not sure what to do.

 These are really decent people who still follow Jesus but who can no longer live with the profound disconnect between him and this terrible cancer that has stolen his identity.
 They know that regardless of the outcome of this election, that everything has changed.
 Too much damage has been done.
 Too much compromise has seeped in.
 Too much poison has entered the blood stream.
 Too many people have shown their true colors.
 There is no way to make nice and pretend it hasn’t happened.